Parliamentary Voting System and Constituencies Act 2011

 The Parliamentary Voting System and Constituencies Act 2011 (c.
-1) is an Act of the Parliament of the United Kingdom that made provision for the holding of a referendum on whether to introduce the Alternative Vote system in all future general elections to the UK Parliament and also made provision on the number and size of parliamentary constituencies.
-The Bill for the Act was introduced to the House of Commons on 22 July 2010 and passed third reading on 2 November by 321 votes to 264.
+1) is an act of the Parliament of the United Kingdom that made provision for the holding of a referendum on whether to introduce the Alternative Vote system in all future general elections to the UK Parliament and also made provision on the number and size of parliamentary constituencies.
+The bill for the act was introduced to the House of Commons on 22 July 2010 and passed third reading on 2 November by 321 votes to 264.
 The House of Lords passed the Bill, with amendments, on 14 February 2011, and after some compromises between the two Houses on amendments, it received Royal Assent on 16 February 2011.

-The Act
+Provisions

-The Act brought together two different constitutional aims of the Conservative-Liberal Democrat Coalition:
+The act brought together two different constitutional aims of the Conservative-Liberal Democrat Coalition: